Resources

 Contact Information

-If you’re confused about what this ruling means for you, or you want to remove the complexity of implementing Section 1033, we’re here to help.
+If you’re confused about what this ruling means for you, or you want to remove the complexity of implementing an open banking API, we’re here to help.
 Speak to our General Manager in North America about how Ozone API can help: Book a call with Eyal Sivan here.

 Download the CFPB Section 1033 essential guide